 Tissue Microarray and Imaging Core

 The DF/HCC Tissue Microarray and Imaging Core is dedicated to the construction and evaluation of high-quality tissue microarrays for cancer research.
 Tissue microarrays enable large-scale, high-throughput in situ analysis of gene and protein expression.
-By providing access to this resource, as well as enabling computer-based image analysis and high-throughput nucleic acid extraction, the Core facilitates translational research and the discovery and validation of novel potential drug targets.
+By providing access to this resource, as well as enabling computer-based image analysis, the Core facilitates translational research and the discovery and validation of novel potential drug targets.

-Core services include construction of standard and custom tissue microarrays, consultation, and high-throughput isolation of DNA from formalin-fixed paraffin-embedded tissue cores.
+Core services include construction of standard and custom tissue microarrays.
 The Core also provides web-based digital pathology services using the Aperio system.
 These services include slide scanning, image viewing and storage, and access to quantitative image analysis algorithms, which facilitate tissue-based research.
-Additionally, the Core provides access to the Automated Quantitative Analysis (AQUA) system.

 - Automated custom tissue microarray construction